SMUELDigital/YT2MP4/README.md

 4. You got yourself the video downloaded.

-Disclaimer: This script is provided for educational purposes only.
-The use of this script may violate the terms of service of certain platforms, including YouTube.
-The author assumes no liability for any misuse.
-Use at your own risk and ensure compliance with local laws and platform policies.
+# Disclaimer

+This script is provided for educational and personal use only.
+Please note the following:

+1. **YouTube's Terms of Service**: Downloading videos from YouTube may violate its Terms of Service unless you have explicit permission from the content owner or are downloading videos through YouTube Premium.
+2. **Compliance with Laws**: The user is solely responsible for ensuring that their use of this script complies with local laws and regulations.
+3. **Liability**: The author of this script assumes no liability for any misuse of the code or its consequences.

+By using this script, you agree that the usage is at your own risk.